ferserc1/bg2e-js/bg2e-math/doc/vector.md

 console.log(Vec.IsNaN(v2)); // true
 ```

+### Factory methods

-- Three factory methods are defined for vectors, which simplify the definition of 2-, 3- and 4-dimensional vectors, because it is no necessary to specify their initial values.
-These methods are also static:
+Three factory methods are defined for vectors as static methods, which simplify the definition of 2-, 3- and 4-dimensional vectors, because it is no necessary to specify their initial values:

 ```js
 const v2 = Vec.Vec2();